|Rating: 3.5 out of 5.0||Serves: 4-6||Difficulty: Somewhat challenging||Approx. cost: $20-25|

 Szechuan cuisine comes from the Sichuan province of southwestern China.
 It’s known for its spiciness and flavor.
 The truth is Sichuan gourmet dishes can be heavy or light; as hot or not as hot as you like.
 It’s all in the red corn pepper and ma’ la.
 The combination of fiery chili peppers and tingly Sichuan red peppercorns is what creates the intense tingling sensation.

 The spice it is known for is brought on by the copious use of Sichuan peppercorns; causing a tingling, numbing, spicy hot sensation when served in popular dishes.
 When created without the ma la, Sichuan can be very light and savory!

 The recipe we prepared can have a variety of spiciness depending on the ingredients.
 Most Sichuan dishes are prepared with meat (pork, chicken or beef and/or fish) and is best paired with white rice and choice of veggies.

 This well-known Sichuan dish is one of the healthier dishes served in restaurants.
 Kung Pao is considered one of the most popular dishes in Sichuan cuisine, outside of China at least.

-It comes in many varieties, but in general, it is stir-fried with cubes or chicken, deep-fried peanuts and dried chili pepper and has that mix spiciness, sour and sweet taste that appeals to Sichuan savorers.
+It comes in many varieties, but in general, it is stir-fried with cubes of chicken, deep-fried peanuts and dried chili pepper and has that mix of spiciness, sour and sweet tastes that appeals to Sichuan savorers.
+To make this classic vegetarian, tofu, seitan or soy “chicken” can be substituted.
 It’s best served with jasmine or basmati rice.

 * For this light Sichuan dish we added stir-fried veggies, zucchini, broccoli, celery, and egg.